aaronsaray/aaronsaray.com/cv.md

 Foundations of Customer Service *NorthEast Wisconsin Technical College (2002)*

 ### Work Experience
+**More Better Faster.
+Milwaukee, WI (10/18 - present)**
+*Owner, Programmer, Consultant*
+[PHP, NodeJS, React project work](https://morebetterfaster.io) on demand and team augmentation.
+Business and technical process improvement and engineering manager training from nearly 2 decades of experience.

 **Talimer.
-Milwaukee, WI (11/20 - present)**
+Milwaukee, WI (11/20 - 2/21)**
 *Advisory Chief Technology Officer*
 As the Advisory CTO at Talimer, I help review decisions regarding technology implementation.
 Additionally, I provide one of many reviews on the applicability of features for tech freelancers.

 **Talimer.
 Milwaukee, WI (1/20 - 11/20)**
 *Chief Technology Officer*
 Freelancer's first is the Talimer motto.
 As the CTO, I work with marketing, strategy and operations to develop technology to support our unique process and vision.

-**More Better Faster.
-Milwaukee, WI (10/18 - present)**
-*Owner, Programmer, Consultant*
-[PHP, NodeJS, React project work](https://morebetterfaster.io) on demand and team augmentation.
-Business and technical process improvement and engineering manager training from nearly 2 decades of experience.

 **Dealer Inspire.
 Naperville, IL (5/18 - 9/18)**
 *Senior Director of Product Engineering*